kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/echarts/echarts_2.md

-# Visualization with ECharts
+# Visualization with ECharts - Line and Bar Charts

 In this tutorial, I would like to introduce you some javascript code to call ECharts to draw a couple of most commonly used chart tyeps.

+Remember this is the foundation of the implementation of a lot of commercial web systems.

 After today's class, you will learn and be more confident about both Javascript and web visualization.

-Remember this is the foundation of the implementation of a lot of commercial web systems.
+In this tutorial I list you some good examples that I compiled and I was able to provide you the complete html code to copy and paste and to run them.
+The purpose is for you to learn the usage by referencing these examples and modify it for your own use.

 ## Takeaway